rht-labs-events/summit-lab-2018-doc/scenario5/README.md

  cookie=0x0, duration=578.356s, table=101, n_packets=0, n_bytes=0, priority=0 actions=output:2
 ```

-Rules are complicated.
-But what you need to know is the high level structure of the tables.
+The rules are complicated and can be hard to read.
+For now, all you need to focus on is the high level structure of the tables.

-Some of the rules:
+For example, some of the rules:

 ```
 Table 10: VXLAN ingress filtering; filled in by AddHostSubnetRules()